jhechengliu/telemetry-dashboard/README.md

-# Telemetry Dashboard — Real-Time CAN Data Display
+# Battery Telemetry Dashboard — Real-Time CAN Data Display

 ## Overview

-This project provides a real-time web-based dashboard for monitoring CAN bus data sent from an ESP32 over UDP.
+This project provides a real-time web-based dashboard for monitoring battery pack data sent over UDP.
 The system uses Flask and Flask-SocketIO to receive, decode, and display values live in a browser.
-It supports flexible signal mapping via a JSON configuration and can simulate CAN data for testing purposes.
+It supports monitoring of 10 battery groups, each containing 12 voltage readings and 5 temperature sensors, with collapsible UI sections for better organization.

 ---